 The MECP2 Duplication Syndrome may be quite prevalent.
 Preliminary studies suggest that 1% of cases of X-linked intellectual disability may be due to this syndrome.
 The core phenotypes in boys include infantile hypotonia, mild dysmorphic features, developmental delay, absent to minimal speech, recurrent infections, progressive spasticity especially of the lower limbs, ataxia, autistic features, and seizures.
 Females with MECP2 duplication without X chromosome inactivation skewing have been reported and present similarly to boys.

 MECP2 Duplication Syndrome Fund at RSRT

 In 2012, a parent-driven effort was established to raise funds for the initial reversal experiments conducted at the Baylor College of Medicine.
-Families pledged to raise $401 to cover the cost of the experiments.
 The initiative was a success, and the 401 Project was born.
-All funds raised through the 401 Project initiative are directly deposited into the MECP2 Duplication Syndrome Fund at RSRT.
+All funds raised through the 401 Project initiative come directly to RSRT and are earmarked exclusively for the MECP2 Duplication Syndrome Fund at RSRT.

 Every dollar in the Fund has been raised or given by families with an afflicted loved one.
 This funding has resulted in critically important advances in research on MECP2 Duplication Syndrome.

 In late 2019 RSRT committed to funding two promising new projects: Ronald Cohn at the Hospital for Sick Kids and Anastasia Khvorova at the University of Massachusetts Medical School.
 The combined budget for both projects is $1 million.

 In support of these two projects, Rajeev and Dipika Batra have made an extremely generous pledge of $300,000 in honor of their son, Rohan.
 This brings the total raised by the MECP2 Duplication Syndrome Fund to $3,994,849.